smithclay/otlp2parquet/docs/developers/index.md

 The project operates under several critical constraints:

 *   **Minimal Binary Size**: The compressed WASM binary must be under 3MB for Cloudflare Workers.
-*   **Schema Compatibility**: The output Parquet schema is ClickHouse-compatible.
+*   **Schema Compatibility**: The output Parquet schema is ClickHouse exporter-compatible.
+It will evolve with breaking changes as the OTAP standard evolves.
-*   **Automatic Platform Detection**: The binary adapts its behavior by auto-detecting its runtime environment (Server, Lambda, or Cloudflare).
 *   **Unified Storage**: [Apache OpenDAL](https://opendal.apache.org/) provides a consistent storage API across all platforms (S3, R2, Filesystem, etc.).

 The core philosophy separates the **essence** (pure OTLP→Parquet conversion) from the **accident** (platform-specific I/O and networking).
 This results in a pure, deterministic core logic adapted by platform-specific entry points.